henryshunt/timeline-creator/README.md

 # Miscellaneous Information
 - Click and drag to pan up or down the timeline.
 Scroll the mouse wheel to zoom in and out.
-- Single-click an item to select it and double-click an item to edit it.
+- Click an item to select it and double-click an item to edit it.
+Click on the background to deselect the selected item.
 - Check "T-0 Mode" and enter a time, and the timeline items will show their time as a countdown/up relative to the T-0 time.
 - When adding or editing an item with T-0 mode enabled, you can enter the time as a countdown/up to the T-0 time.
 Use the below checkbox to switch between T-0 -relative time and wall-clock time entry.
 - Select an item, then select another item with the control key held.
 This will display the time difference between the two items.